-The Principal will establish, in consultation with the Governing Body, staff and parents, a policy for the promotion of desired behaviour and keep it under review.
-It will ensure that it is communicated to students and parents, that it is non-discriminatory and that expectations are clear.
+The Principal will establish, in consultation with the Governing Body, staff and parents, a policy for the promotion of desired behaviour and will ensure that it is kept under review.
+The Principal will ensure that the policy is communicated to students and parents, that it is non-discriminatory and that expectations are clear.
 Governors will support the school in maintaining high standards of desired behaviour of students and staff.